 - Less equipment to store

 Some hives of this type allow the bees to build comb from supporting top bars.
-No foundation is installed to serve as a guide.
+In this case, the beekeeper do not install wax foundation to serve as a guide.
 This saves the beekeeper time and money.

-With a standard beehive, the extra boxes (honey supers) are removed from the hive at harvest.
-These need to be stored somewhere until the next season.
+With a standard beehive, the added boxes (honey supers) are removed from the hive at harvest.
+These empty super boxes must be stored somewhere until the next season.
 A long hive does not normally have honey supers.

 No modern hive is perfect and even long hives have some drawbacks and disadvantages.